154pinkchairs/MetaSearch/README.md

 # Description
 A meta search engine I wrote because I was unhappy with the enormity of searx.
+My instance is hosted [here](https://search.chestergould.xyz), although I would ask that you host your own instead of actively using mine.

 # Config
 A default configuration is given in `config.go.def`.